angular/angular/aio/content/guide/service-worker-notifications.md

 <div class="alert is-important">

-  If an `onActionClick` item does not define a `url`, then the service worker's registration scope will be used.
+  If an `onActionClick` item does not define a `url`, then the service worker's registration scope is used.

 </div>